Andrea055/HWRT/README.md

 - Band selection(work but only one band work)
 - Write SMS(not yet)
 - View the details of your BTS(only in some country)
+- Diagnose your connection with ping and traceroute

 ## Installation